 For deciduous trees, here’s what we suggest:

 In addition to pruning at the right time and the right way, one of the most important aspects of pruning is using the right tools.
-If you’re not using a professional, make sure you have a good pair of pruning shears, and keep them well maintained.
-OldHouseOnline.com has a good list of six essential pruning tools.
+If you’re not using a professional, make sure you are using the 5 Must-Have Pruning Tools.

 Want more pruning advice?
 Check out these helpful links below.
 If you’re in need of some professional help, give us a call or connect with us by submitting a bid request online!

 - When is the Best Time to Prune Trees in Minnesota?

 The Old Farmer’s Almanac - Winter Pruning Guide for Trees and Shrubs